Russia may be changing its strategy in Ukraine

 A senior U.S. defense official says after weeks of failing to capture Kyiv, Ukraine's capital, and suffering heavy losses, Russian forces are shifting their ground offensive to the Donbas region in eastern Ukraine, one of its strongholds.

 Just outside Kyiv, Russian President Vladimir Putin's military miscalculations are laid bare.
-Russian tanks are now burnt out wrecks of twisted metal — as Ukrainian forces continue to fight back, Imtiaz Tyab reports for "CBS Saturday Morning."
+Russian tanks are now burnt out wrecks of twisted metal — as Ukrainian forces continue to fight back.

 In Moscow, a new phase in the Kremlin's so-called "special military operation" in Ukraine was announced.